 Breast feeding infants is much easier and safer than attempting to mix formula.
 Long life milk and packaged juice in sealed cartons are safe and available.
 Toddlers can be fed safely on fruit, noodles, rice, soup, scrambled eggs, and beans.
 Carry snacks (eg dried fruit, soft drink) on bus/train trips and a few jars of baby food as a backup.
 Take a plastic bowl, spoon, knife for peeling fruit, trainer cup, and bottles to facilitate impromptu feeds.
 Ensure teeth are cleaned with bottled or boiled water.

-Animal Bites: Can transmit rabies – encourage your children to avoid interacting with animals, especially monkeys and dogs.
+Animal bites can transmit rabies and children may not let you know they have been bitten or scratched.
+Encourage your children to avoid interacting with animals, especially monkeys and dogs.
 Animal bites should be thoroughly washed, antiseptic applied, and medical advice sought as soon as possible.

 • Infant Paracetamol e.g. Panadol